orbisius/sak4wp/README.md

 Swiss Army Knife for WordPress is a standalone script which allows you to perform some recovery operations on your WordPress site.
 This script is intended to be used for a short time only and then removed in order to prevent security issues.
+If you do not remove SAK4WP the chance is very high that somebody will find out about that and compromise your site.

 Installation
 ------------